jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 anyways and get a closer look before making a decision on whether or not to drop back down to a more conservative crossing.

-The steepness and exposure was concerning, but doesn't look too bad.
-That said, we ended up misjudging it and got worse the closer we got.
-We move fast and cautiously, spread out from each other, as we examine each step for shooting cracks in the snow.
+The steepness and exposure was concerning, but didn't look too bad.
+That said, we ended up misjudging it and and the slope got steeper the closer we got.
+We moved fast yet cautiously, spread out from each other, as we examined each step for shooting cracks in the snow.

 Getting to other side and back into some trees was such a relief as that was the